JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 In addition to triggering builds __daily__ or __weekly__ at a specified time for a particular time zone, you can specify advanced time settings using [cron](http://en.wikipedia.org/wiki/Cron#Operators)\-like expressions.
 This format provides more flexible scheduling options.

 TeamCity uses [Quartz](http://www.quartz-scheduler.org/) for working with cron expressions.
-See the examples below or consider using the [CronMaker ](http://www.cronmaker.com/)utility  to generate expressions based on Quartz cron format.
+See the examples below or consider using the [CronMaker](http://www.cronmaker.com/) utility  to generate expressions based on the Quartz cron format.

 #### Examples